seliminator/PalSchema/README.md

 3. After you're done downloading PalSchema, you'll want to move the PalSchema folder inside of the zip to the Mods folder in either Pal/Binaries/Win64/ue4ss (Steam) or Pal/Binaries/WinGDK/ue4ss (Game Pass).

 4. Done!
 Any mods created for PalSchema go inside the PalSchema/mods folder.

+# Documentation

+Documentation for modders can be found [here](https://okaetsu.github.io/PalSchema/docs/gettingstarted)